 To tell if apple juice is bad, start by checking for off odors, like a sour scent.
 Look out for visible mold, cloudiness, or tiny bubbles, which can signal fermentation.
-If the juice tastes less sweet or has an unpleasant flavor, it's time to toss it.
-Also, ensure it's been properly stored in a cool, dark place.
-If you spot multiple spoilage signs, don't hesitate to discard the juice.
-There's more to consider, so keep exploring!
+If the juice tastes less sweet or has an unpleasant flavor, it’s time to toss it.
+Also, ensure it’s been properly stored in a cool, dark place.
+If you spot multiple spoilage signs, don’t hesitate to discard the juice.
+There’s more to consider, so keep exploring!
+Furthermore, similar rules apply when determining how to tell if orange juice is bad.
+In addition to checking for off odors and visible signs of spoilage, pay attention to the juice’s color; a brownish hue can indicate oxidation.
+Always remember to check the expiration date on the container as well, as this can provide a clear guideline on freshness.

 Key Takeaways